DELTA LOOP HF BEAM Muli-Element

 - skylarkcolo

-I possess a 40-meter wire Delta multi element loop beam that originally started as a 5-element setup.
+I possess a 40-meter wire Delta-loop multi element beam that originally started as a 6-element setup.
 This design is notable for its wide spacing, an important feature that enhances the antenna's performance.
-However, following thorough testing and analysis, I opted to simplify the design by decreasing the number of elements from five to four.
+However, following thorough testing and analysis, I opted to simplify the design by decreasing the number of elements from six to four.
 This change not only made the antenna's structure more streamlined but also improved its overall efficiency.
 The new configuration closely resembles a quad beam antenna, recognized for its excellent directional properties and gain.

 The antenna is fixed in one direction, which is a strategic choice that allows for focused signal transmission and reception.
 This fixed orientation is achieved by hinging the antenna from a catenary line that runs between two tall towers.
 The use of a catenary line is particularly beneficial as it helps to maintain the tension of the wire, ensuring that the antenna remains in optimal shape and alignment, which is essential for effective performance.